-8. Pluralism and Church Doctrines: The Pluralism Context

-A statement has a meaning in a context.
-If one already knows the context, the meaning of the statement is plain.
-If one does not know the context, one discovers it by asking questions.
-The answer to a first question and, suggest two further questions.
-The answers to them suggest still more.
-Gradually there is woven together hat or woven an interlocking set of questions and answers and, sooner or later, there is reached a point where further questions have less and less relevance to the matter in hand.
+Ongoing 8.
+Pluralism and Church Doctrines: The Expanding Context interwoven an interlocking set of questions and answers and, so oner or later, there is reached a point where further questions have less and less relevance to the matter in hand.
 One could ask about this and that and the other, but the answers would not help one to understand better the meaning of the original statement.
 In brief there is limit to useful questioning, and when that is reached the context is known.